Global HiringContact us

 Minimum wage in Switzerland

-Cantonal minimum wages in Switzerland
+Cantonal Minimum Wages in Switzerland (2026)

-Minimum wage for students in Switzerland
+Minimum Wage for Students in Switzerland (2026)

 Payroll in Switzerland